cambiotraining/awd-pathogen-bioinformatics/materials/02-assembly/03-genome_assembly.md

 :::
 :::

 ## Summary
 In this session we have used the bespoke shell script to perform the following bioinformatics analysis; subsampling and assembly of the reads isolates to reconstruct the genome of each of the cultured sample barcodes.
 We then used medaka software to correct assembly errors.
 Afterwards we used bakta software to perform genome annotation.

 ::: {.callout-tip}
 #### Key Points
+- Subsampling for the long reads was crucial step to minimise the time for assembling
+- Using `grep` tool we
 - TODO
 :::